 If for one reason or another you’ve decided to not walk the update domains from 0 – n and instead plan to use your own starting point or order, you’ll need to take a look at the combination of update and fault domains.
 The grid in Figure 7 makes it obvious that if you were to update Upgrade Domain 1, and Fault Domain 0 faulted during the update, the site would be completely down.
 This should normally be covered by the fabric, though, and the grid shows that if the update happens in order, there will always be different fault domains running.

 Figure 7 Domain Matrix

 The lesson here is to consider potential consequences during planning, and to not “fix” something that’s already working.

-When you’re designing a Windows Azure application, you need to take deployment architecture into account.
-Windows Azure provides the functionality of the fabric to ensure that an application will not fault due to a single hardware failure, while providing an easy, automatic way to incrementally update the deployment.
+When you’re designing an Azure application, you need to take deployment architecture into account.
+Azure provides the functionality of the fabric to ensure that an application will not fault due to a single hardware failure, while providing an easy, automatic way to incrementally update the deployment.
 Still, support for an in-place update is something that has to be designed into the application—and the update that’s being pushed.

-You can update a Windows Azure service using VIP swap or a two-upgrade-domain, in-place plan where a full in-place update can’t be supported.
+You can update an Azure service using VIP swap or a two-upgrade-domain, in-place plan where a full in-place update can’t be supported.
 Last, there are both UI and programmatic means to control the deployment and updates so that you can perform a scheduled update or even use a build-test-deploy schedule or a scheduled update.

 Joseph Fultz is a software architect at Hewlett-Packard Co., working as part of the HP.com Global IT group.
 Previously he was a software architect for Microsoft working with its top-tier enterprise and ISV customers defining architecture and designing solutions.